Direction 16: Surveys of Crown Land Pursuant to the Land Title Act and Land Act and Submission of Resultant Plans to the Surveyor General

 The following information is to be included in the plan package submission to the Surveyor General:

 For subdivision, reference and posting plans, the land surveyor or their client’s legal professional is ultimately responsible for preparing an Application to Deposit Plan at Land Title Office (DSPL) form and for submitting the plan for deposit in the Land Title Register.
-However, before obtaining necessary consents and approvals on the DSPL form, Surveyor General staff must first review and approve the plan.
-Although it is not necessary to submit a DSPL form to Surveyor General Operations as part of the submission package, staff will review the form if submitted.
+The Surveyor General must review and approve the plan by signing the certificate on the DSPL form.

 There are occasions when a land surveyor will have prepared a posting plan that shows new posts set at corners of a titled, Crown-owned parcel when no associated offer was made by the Ministry of Water, Land and Resource Stewardship.
 In these situations, the reason for the survey should be noted on the application (in the Explanatory Notes field) and fees for the plan submission to Surveyor General Operations are not required.
 The checkbox with the wording “This is a fee-exempt BC government application” should be checked.